 This post may contain affiliate links.
 Please read our disclosure policy.

 Did you like chicken pot pie growing up?
-I did.
-And I still do.
+I did, and it is still one of my favorite comfort foods.

 WW Friendly Chicken Pot Pie Soup